aeriaframework/docs/aeria-ui/components/aeria-button.md

 ## Introduction

 This component renders a styled button that will add style controls on top of [`aeria-bare-button`](/frontend/components/aeria-bare-button) functionalities.
+Buttons can have different sizes and variants and can also have loading and disabled states.

 ## Example